gmazzap/Faber/README.md

 ##Dynamic Instantiation

-You can create an instance of container also using *canical* way:
+You can create an instance of container also using *canonical* way:

     $container = new GM\Faber();